 1A.49.
 (SDE-EIA: 4K Early Literacy Competencies Assessments) Of the funds carried forward from the full-day 4K program from the previous fiscal year, the Department of Education is authorized to expend up to \$800,000 on assessments and professional development to analyze the early literacy competencies of children in publicly funded prekindergarten.
 If these funds are not available, funds appropriated and/or authorized for assessment shall be used to administer the prekindergarten assessments.
 The department shall manage the administration of assessments that analyze the early literacy and language development of children in publicly funded prekindergarten as done in the prior fiscal year.
 Each school district and private provider participating in a publicly funded prekindergarten program will administer one of the formative assessments selected by the department to each child eligible for and enrolled in a publicly funded prekindergarten program during the first forty-five days of the school year and during the last forty-five days of the school year.
-Accommodations that do not invalidate the results of these assessments must be provided in the manner set forth by the student's Individualized Education Program or 504 Accommodations Plan and for students who are Limited English Proficient according to their LEP Plan.
-The department will provide the assessment data to the Education Oversight Committee.
-The results of the assessment and the developmental intervention strategies recommended or services needed to address the child's identified needs must also be provided, in writing, to the parent or guardian.
-The assessment may not be used to deny a student to admission to prekindergarten.
+Accommodations that do not invalidate the results of these assessments must be provided in the manner set forth by the student's Individualized

-No. 226) OF SOUTH CAROLINA 2140 General and Permanent Laws--2024 SECTION 1A - H630 - DEPARTMENT OF EDUCATION-EIA
+No. 69) OF SOUTH CAROLINA 729 General and Permanent Laws--2025 SECTION 1A - H630 - DEPARTMENT OF EDUCATION-EIA